 Among the TOP Street Food is Batata Vada, also known as Aloo Bonda, which is a popular Mumbai street snack consisting of a mashed potato patty wrapped in deep-fried chickpea flour.
 The meal is seasoned with salt, turmeric, and red chili powder, and served with green chutney and fried green chilies.
 Basically, it’s a Mumbai-style mashed potato pakora that you should try.

 When you order a sandwich in Mumbai, it’s not the same as ordering one elsewhere.
 The Mumbai sandwich is a famous snack on Mumbai’s top street food scene, toasted on a grill with a potato filling and green, mint chutney.

 7. Kanda Poha

-Another classic Mumbai street food, Kanda Poha, is simple to prepare snacks.
+Another classic Mumbai best street food, Kanda Poha, is simple to prepare snacks.
 Diced potatoes, green chilies, and peas are combined with onions (Kanda) and flaked rice (poha).
 The mixture is then seasoned with mustard seeds and served with coriander leaves and lime juice as a garnish.

 8. Ragda Pattice

 Pamper Your Taste Buds, with this dish, comprises a white peas gravy topped with coriander and a few chutneys and served with an aloo Tikki.
 If you find a vendor around, this affordable Mumbai street cuisine is hearty and a fantastic lunch alternative.